kara-ry/afs505_u1/README.md

-AFS 505 -- Learning Python Unit 1
+AFS 505 -- Unit 1 -- Learning Python
 =================================
 This serves as a repository for learning Git.